Need help using Flex Disc™?

 Anyone can learn how to use Flex Disc.
-But just like using a tampon, doing a proper squat, or roasting a turkey for the first time, learning how to use a menstrual disc takes a little practice.
+But just like using a tampon, or a menstrual cup, doing a proper squat, or roasting a turkey for the first time, learning how to use a menstrual disc takes a little practice.
 We have some tips to give you the confidence to try it (or, in some cases, try it again).

 1. Always wash your hands.
 And take a deep breath.
 You’ve got this!

 2. Start on a lighter day.
 Try your first Flex Disc on a lighter flow day, when you have some time to spare.
-So not when you’re at Coachella, in a 6-hour car ride, or when your flow is already Niagara Falls.
+So not when you’re at Coachella, in a 6-hour car ride, or when have a heavy flow is already like the Niagara Falls.

 4. Wear a liner for backup.
 You shouldn’t need it once you learn how to place it in a way that works best for your body.
-But for your first few cycles, it can’t hurt to have a contingency plan while you’re out and about for a little peace of mind.
+But for your first few cycles and especially if you have a heavy flow, it can’t hurt to have a contingency plan while you’re out and about for a little peace of mind.

 6. Make sure you can’t feel it.
-If you can feel your menstrual disc inside of you, that’s a sign it’s not in all the way.
-We know this sounds weird, but when it’s inserted properly, you won’t even notice it’s there.
+Wondering how to know if Flex Disc is in right?
+If you can feel your menstrual disc inside of you, that’s a sign it’s not in all the way up the vaginal canal.
+We know this sounds weird, but when it’s inserted properly, the disc sits in the fornix and you won’t even notice it’s there.

 7. You can always adjust the fit.
 If your disc doesn’t feel quite right or it seems like it’s leaking, try adjusting while it’s inside you by using a clean finger to push it further down and back towards your tailbone.
-No dice?
-Take it out and start over with a fresh disc, experimenting with your body positioning (sometimes, squat to insert = better vibes!).
+If this doesn’t work, take it out and start over with a fresh disc, experimenting with your body positioning (sometimes, squat to insert = better vibes!).

 8. Seeing blood when you pee (or poop) is normal.
-When you bear down on your pelvic floor muscles, your Flex Disc’s front edge may slide out from behind your pubic bone, letting some fluid out.
+When you go to the bathroom while wearing a menstrual disc, as you bear down on your pelvic floor muscles, your Flex Disc’s front edge may slide out from behind your pubic bone, letting some fluid out (AKA auto dump).
 This is nothing to worry about.
-Just make sure to use a clean finger to tuck it back into place when you’re done.
+To make sure your disc is still inserted correctly, use a clean finger to tuck it back into place when you’re done.

 9. Pretend to poop.
 If you have trouble removing your disc, bear down on your pelvic muscles as if taking a poop.
 The front edge will pop out from behind your pubic bone, so it’s easier to reach.